BerdyAlexei/SCMD-Workshop-Downloader-2/README.md

 - #### What happens to my personal information?
 Any data you enter into *SCMD Workshop Downloader 2* is stored only and **exclusively** on your computer.

+## About me

+I'm pretty new to programming, by the time I release this app it's been about a month since I started, I know my code isn't very good but I hope everything works fine.
+If you want to contact me, improve or use my code or help me with something; let me know!
+I will be happy to collaborate.
+You can contact me on Discord.